bdbaraban/holbertonschool-low_level_programming/0x0E-function_pointers/README.md

   * If the number of arguments is incorrect, the program prints `Error` followed by a new line and exits with a status value of `98`.
   * If the `operator` is none of the above, the program prints `Error` followed by a new line and exits with a status value of `99`.
   * If the user tries to divide (`/` or `%`) by `0`, the program prints `Error` followed by a new line and exits with a status value of `100`.

+* `100-main_opcodes.c`: C program that prints the opcodes of its own main function, followed by a new line.
+  * Usage: `./main number_of_bytes`
+  * Opcodes are printed two-decimal long in hexadecimal, lowercase.
+  * If the number of arguments is incorrect, the program prints `Error` followed by a new line and exits with a status value of `2`.